cscart/docs/en/user_guide/orders/order_statuses/set_status.rst

 * **E-mail header***—the actual text of an e-mail notification about the order with the status.

 * **Color**—the color of this status on the order list in the Administration panel.
-There are two ways to set it up:

-  * Enter an RGB code into the text field.

-  * Click the palette icon pick the color from the palette.

-* **Notify customer***—tick this checkbox to inform the customer by email about placing the order with this status or changing the order information.
+* **Notify customer***—tick this checkbox to inform the customer by email about an order getting this status.

-* **Notify orders department***—tick this checkbox to inform the store administrator by email about placing the order with this status.
+* **Notify orders department***—tick this checkbox to inform the store administrator by email about an order getting this status.

   .. note::